ecquack/Project68/README.md

 The SRAM part is a fairly pricey Renesas RMLV3216AGSA-5S2 sourced from Digikey.
 You can also use the pin compatible Alliance AS6C6416-55TIN from Mouser which is a 64 megabit part, which is actually cheaper, but you will only be utilizing half the memory.

-The memory runs at 3.3 volts (there is an LDO regulator on the board) but the I/O pins are TTL compatible for interfacing with the PIC18 and MC68008, with a high logic level of 2.4 volts.
+The memory and the PIC18 run at 3.3 volts (there is an LDO regulator on the board).
+The MC68008  has a logic high level of 2.4 volts, which might be safe to use with these parts.
+I may end up using level shifters, but they eat 20 nanoseconds from the bus cycle.
+Stay tuned for my experimental results.

 ## CO-PROCESSSOR

-The PIC18F87K22 microcontroller comes in an 80 pin TQFP package.
+The PIC18F87J11 microcontroller comes in an 80 pin TQFP package.
 This part was chosen because it has enough GPIO pins to emulate the entire MC68008 bus.
 It runs at 5 volts, has 128K of FLASH memory, and has just under 4K of on chip SRAM.

 **The PIC18 co-processor provides all the main processor’s I/O using soft-DMA.** When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
 When the bus is granted, it uses bit-banging DMA to read and write the SRAM.
 A few specific addresses in the memory space are designated as I/O command and status registers and are interpreted as such by the co-processor to provide low level BIOS functions for the console, serial port, and SD card.